r7avi/Google-Maps-Data-Scrapper/README.md

 - Any version of python beyond 3.10 may cause issues and may not work properly

 ## Key Features
-- Data Scraping: The script scrapes data from Google Maps listings, extracting valuable information about businesses, such as their name, address,address short code, website, and contact details.
+- Data Scraping: The script scrapes data from Google Maps listings, extracting valuable information about businesses, such as their name, address, phone number, reviews, type, website, plus code, latitude and longitude.

 - Review Analysis: It extracts review counts and average ratings, providing insights into businesses' online reputation.